ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 #### Setup React in Rails

-For this tutorial we are going to use the react-rails gem which installs the required js-files needed.
+For this tutorial we are going to use [the react-rails gem](https://github.com/reactjs/react-rails) which installs the required js-files needed.

 Open your Gemfile and add the following:

+{% highlight ruby %}
 gem 'react-rails'
+{% endhighlight %}

-Run bundle install
+Run `bundle install`

-This will install the latest stable release of the react-rails gem.

 Next, we need to create a home controller which we will wire to the root url: